raspberrypilearning/python_scrolling/en/step_2.md

 Now choose the character that is playing the game and avoiding the obstacles.
 Is it an object, person, animal, or something else?

-The player will appear at a fixed y position and same x position as the mouse pointer which is stored in the p5 variable `mouse_x`.
+The player will appear at a fixed y position and same x position as the mouse pointer, which is stored in the p5 variable `mouse_x`.

 --- task ---
 It's a good idea to organise the code for drawing the player character into a function.